bhk/build/minion.md

 An architectural pillar of Minion is that, generally, intermediate output file locations should not matter.
 However, we do try to generate readable and navigable output diretories for the sake of those rare cases where a user does directly encounter them.
-The precise structure is an implementation detail; refer to prototype.scm for details.

 ## Example